mayaanayak/OpenFlightsGraphAlgorithms/proposal.md

 # Final Project Proposal

 ## Leading Question
-In order to find the shortest distance between the origin, say airport A, and the destination, say airport B, we shall be implementing Dijkstra's algorithm.
-Further, we shall be using the PageRank algorithm, to display the list of airports, based on the order of importance.
-We will also use a depth-first search (DFS) traversal to determine if, given three airports A, B, and C, it is possible to visit one or more of A, B, or C more than once.
+Firstly, in order to determine if an airport A is reachable from airport B, we shall use the IDDFS algorithm.
+Further, Dijkstra's algorithm will determine the shortest distance between the origin, say airport A, and the destination, say airport B. We will also use a depth-first search (DFS) traversal to determine if, given three airports A, B, and C, it is possible to visit one or more of A, B, or C more than once.

 ## Dataset Acquisition and Processing
 We will employ the provided OpenFlights data (https://openflights.org/data.html) in completing this project.
 This data is in a comma-separated format, and it is composed of 14,110 records.
 We will be using a subset of this dataset (airports only).